shilpivyas/ContactUsAPI/README.md

 4) Send email using smtp. as well, it's called test.sql.
 To use this database you'll have to make changes in app.php file (<project_name>/config/app.php).
 In this file in "Datasources" update your MySQL username, MySQL password and database name.

 As per our discussion I have made the updates in the assignment.
-1) Want ajax and server side validation.
+1) Want ajax and server side validation. : Used jQuery Validate for client side validation
 2) Success message on top of form.
 3) List of messages sent with pagination.
 4) Send email using smtp.